 Recently, I've started collecting cuttings from my garden to make my own potpourris and sachets.

-Here's is a quote from Eleanor Sinclair-Rhode about this lovely garden pastime:
+Here's a quote from Eleanor Sinclair-Rhode about this lovely garden pastime:

 "No bought potpourri is so pleasant as that made from one's own garden, for the petals of the flowers one has gathered at home hold the sunshine and memories of summer, and of past summers only the sunny days should be remembered."

-Do a summer check of all your irrigation systems and repair anything broken.
+Do a summer check of all your irrigation systems and repair any broken parts.

-I sooo wish I would have done this last summer.
+I sooo wish I had done this last summer.
 By the time I discovered a leak, we had a big water problem to address.

 In the garden, too much water can be just as harmful as too little.
 Throw in temperature extremes, and you have a perfect storm - inviting fungal and other diseases, pests, and other problems.